MadLittleMods/zig-neural-networks/dev-notes.md

 </details>

-When expanding the network with more nodes per layer, since it's a fully connected `DenseLayer`, we see something more like the following in the forward pass:
+When expanding the network with more nodes per layer, since it's a fully connected `DenseLayer`, we see something more like the following in the forward pass.
+We just sum up the weight of each connection multiplied by the input to the node that it's connected to plus a bias at the end.

 Where $`j`$ is the node in the outgoing layer and $`i`$ is the node in the incoming layer: